univ-ai/welcomenew/_courses/ai0.md

 ## The Coursework
 We have very carefully designed the coursework to give you, the student, a wholesome learning experience.

-We will hold two weekend sessions per week for a total of five weeks.

 ### What to expect

 ![](/assets/images/Session.png)